Atomic-Industries/petsc/doc/index.rst

 ====
 .. admonition:: News: PETSc 2023 Annual Meeting

-  Mark your calendars **The PETSc 2023 Annual Meeting** will take place June 5-7 on the campus of IIT in Chicago.
+  Mark your calendars, :any:`The PETSc 2023 Annual Meeting<meetings>` will take place June 5-7 on the campus of IIT in Chicago.
 More details will follow

 .. admonition:: News: New Book on PETSc